 Although figures suggest that this transition will be costly in the short term, the cost of doing nothing is considered far greater.
-Overall, the EU estimates that soil degradation already costs around €50 billion per year due to the loss of essential services that good quality soil provides.
+Overall, the EU estimates that soil degradation already costs around $\in$ 50 billion per year due to the loss of essential services that good quality soil provides.
 According to the FAO, soil damage also has the potential to reduce crop yields by up to 10% by 2050 if nothing is done.
-Clearly, doing nothing is not an option and instead the agri-food sector should draw on positive indications of the cost benefit of doing something.
+Clearly, doing nothing is not an option and instead the agri-food sector should draw on positive indications of the\cost benefit of doing something.
 For example, a global meta-analysis of the relationship between soil organic matter and crop yields studied the positive effects on yield in maize and wheat when soil organic carbon concentrations were increased to optimum levels.
-It showed that an increased concentration of soil organic carbon of up to 2% had the potential to increase wheat yields by about 10-11% and maize by 23-27%.
-Better soil health also has the potential to reduce reliance on nitrogen fertilisers and help close global yield gaps.
+It showed that an increased concentration of soil organic carbon of up to 2% had the potential to reduce reliance on nitrogen fertilisers and help close global yield gaps.
 In the EC's proposal for a Directive on soil monitoring and resilience, it notes that the total estimated cost benefit of its initiatives to improve soil health in Europe could be as much as €74 billion per year.
 These cost benefits are largely associated with cost savings due to increased efficiencies, effectiveness of policies and synergies in a coordinated effort across all EU Member States.
 Therefore, improved soil management and better soil health have the potential to reduce costs significantly in the future.

-&lt;sup>57 UN News (2019)
+UN News (2019)